bluealloy/revm/documentation/src/crates/revm.md

 - `alloc`: The alloc crate is used to provide the ability to allocate memory on the heap.
 It's a part of Rust's standard library that can be used in environments without a full host OS.

-Constants:

-- `USE_GAS`: This constant determines whether gas measurement should be used.
-It's set to false if the no_gas_measuring feature is enabled.

 Re-exported Crates:

 - `revm_precompile`: This crate is re-exported, providing the precompiled contracts used in the EVM implementation.